 Whether you obtain this specialized Tidewater Guide license before getting your USCG Captain's License or after, this license is required for Guiding along the Maine coast for Striped Bass Fishing or any fishing below Head of Tide.

-This weekend course will take you through all the required information to pass both the oral and written portions of the tidewater exam with IF&W / Marine Patrol; Navigation, Plotting, Catastrophic Events, Survival Techniques, Regulations, and more.
+This two-day course will take you through all the required information to pass both the oral and written portions of the tidewater exam with IF&W / Marine Patrol; Navigation, Plotting, Catastrophic Events, Survival Techniques, Regulations, and more.

 You Will Be 100% Prepared!

 Specialized Tide-Water Fishing classification means that a person has met the qualifications to guide sport fishing activities on the State's territorial seas and tributaries of the State up to the head of tide out to the three-mile limit, including overnight camping trips in conjunction with those tide-water fishing activities.
 This license shall apply to any person engaged in guiding fishing activity for any species of fish, except those species harvested under the authority of a Department of Marine Resources license.
 This rule does not apply to activity occurring on board a vessel holding a valid and current certificate of inspection issued by the United States Coast Guard.

 Note: Any person operating a motorboat on the State's territorial seas and tributaries for the purpose of guiding hunting and fishing activities must obtain U.S. Coast Guard license authorizing the carriage of passengers for hire.

 Frequently asked questions: